ceford/cefjdemos-data-jdm-developer-en/articles/developer-information/namespaces.md

 The use of **PHP Namespaces** is a way to group related classes, interfaces, functions, and constants to avoid name conflicts in larger projects.
 They allow developers to organize code more effectively, especially when working with third-party libraries or large codebases that might have duplicate class names.

+There is more information in the [Namespace](jdocmanual?article=docus/namespaces/index) section of the Joomla!
+Programmers Documentation.

 ### Key Features of PHP Namespaces

 1. **Avoid Naming Conflicts**: